NetSeer Case Study

 By utilizing Amazon EC2 Spot Fleet, NetSeer reduced its costs while simplifying how it bids and how it manages Spot Instances.
 “Using the system we developed along with AWS, we are saving more than 30 percent of Amazon EC2 costs and running our real-time bidding cluster more efficiently,” says Pendler.
 “The precision and reliability of our cluster management system enable us to maximize savings with optimal server utilization, while helping us stay within our 100-millisecond response time limits.”

 Prior to using EC2 Spot Fleet, NetSeer mitigated Spot-Instance downtime by maintaining a set of back-up, on-demand instances.
 Since Spot Fleet automatically launches replacement Spot Instances when they are terminated, the company can set its spot bid price lower without manually maintaining a backlog of on-demand instances to fall back on.
-“Using Amazon EC2 Spot Fleet Instances, our bidding costs are predictable,” Pendler says.
+“Using Amazon EC2 Spot Fleet Instances, our costs are predictable,” Pendler says.
 “We never have to provision additional demand instances to obtain the required capacity for our cluster.”

 NetSeer has also improved the reliability of its real-time bidding cluster by using Amazon EC2 Spot Fleet Instances.
 “Previously, our cluster was susceptible to EC2 Spot Instance availability issues, and we were sometimes unable to scale additional instances during peak load,” says Pendler.
-“Now, we can bid on multiple instance types in multiple availability zones, assuring that instances are available at any time.
+“Now, we can use multiple instance types in multiple availability zones, assuring that instances are available at any time.
 And we don’t use more than one-tenth of the cluster capacity, even during major traffic spikes.
 Overall, partnering with AWS, we developed a sophisticated and reliable solution that better supports our business and brings more value to our customers.
 We look forward to growing this solution even more.”